datav94/ai-research-dev/README.md

         2. Health care: Identifying the treatment/medicine based on history and symptoms
         3. E-Commerce: Recommended products and customer experience
         4. Stock Market: Predicting stock market portfolio performance

+5. Support Vector Machine

+    - Requires structured labelled data
+    - It can be used for both classification as well as regression challanges.
+However, it is mostly used in classification problems
+    - An SVM model is a representation of the examples as point in space, mapped so that the examples of the separate categories are divided by a clear gap that is as wide as possible.
+New examples are then mapped into that same space and predicted to belong to a category based on which side of the gap they fall.
+    - We try to plot our data in such a way that gap is maximum enough to fit a hyper-plane into it.
+    - In addition to performing linear classification, SVMs can efficiently perform a non-linear classification using what is called the kernal trick, implicitly mapping their inputs into higher dimensional feature space.
+    - hyperplanes are planer formations inside the n dimensional feature space that separate the feature space into separte spaces
+    - For e.g. a line can be a separator into a 2 dim feature space
+    - kernal trick is mapping a data into our required scale for example a 1 dim feature space can be transformed into 2 dim space by sqaring the data points thereby us being able to draw a separator line between different clusters of data
+    - If the data is linearly separable we can directly apply  SVM
+    - If not then we use a kernal trick then use SVM
+    - It constructs a hyperplane or a set of hyperplane in a high or infinite dim space which can be used for classification, regression or other tasks like outlier detection
+    - Distance between hyperplane and datapoint is called margin
+    - The best hyperplane is chosen which has highest margin among the set of hyperplane
+    - This means when the points are separated by highest possible margin with hyperplane our model classifies clearly
+    - For e.g 2D plane will have line as hyperplane, 3D plane will have a plane and 4D and so on will have a hyper plane
+    - C value and Gamma value are most imp hyperparameters to watch for
+    - if C is too small the model will over generalize and if C is too high the model will overfit

 ### __Unsupervised Machine Learning__